-Many men cosmonauts queued up for a flight.
-First, in 1963-64, there were plans to built new Vostok spacecraft, then, in 1965, new Voskhod spacecraft; interesting missions were proposed.
+Many male cosmonauts queued up for flights.
+First, in 1963-64, there were plans to build new Vostok spacecraft; then, in 1965, new Voskhod spacecraft; interesting missions were proposed.
 All this was not implemented; it was delayed and then fell through.
 The hopelessness of our stay in the group was becoming more and more obvious.
-Nevertheless, we remained in the group, we continued training on a centrifuge, in a stratochamber, in a heat chamber, and so on.
-To tell the truth, all this was already routine, and it was not as scary as the first time.
+Nevertheless, we remained in the group, we continued training on a centrifuge, in a strato-chamber, in a thermal chamber, and so on.
+To tell the truth, all this already felt routine, and it was not as scary as the first time.
 Perhaps, adaptation had occurred.
 All cosmonauts were assigned to scientific and technical groups, and we could observe the development of various projects.
-We visited the Experimental Design Bureau and got acquainted with projects.
+We visited the Experimental Design Bureau No. 1 and got acquainted with projects.
 We had something to do, but for me this useless stay in the group was rather burdensome.
-From 1963 (Tereshkova's flight) to 1965, all the time there was talk that we were not needed, that there were no prospects for us, and that our group would soon be disbanded.
+From 1963 (Tereshkova's flight) to 1965, all the time there was a chatter that we were not needed, that there were no prospects for us, and that our group would soon be disbanded.
 Once I even asked Gagarin if this was true.
 He said: "How could your group be disbanded - where would Tereshkova go?
 She would then be alone without a group."
-Nevertheless, all this worried us and brought a note of hopelessness.
+Nevertheless, all this worried us and sounded a note of hopelessness.

-In 1966 Kamanin tried to arrange a second woman's flight.
 By the way, when the flight of Tereshkova and Bykovskii was being prepared, Kamanin insisted that this would be a women's group flight.
 This would have looked very impressive.
-Nevertheless, the manufacturers, and the military too, were set against it.
+Nevertheless, the engineers, and the military too, were set against it.
 He was told that if he manages to obtain an approval for a women's group flight, then one of the space ships intended for this flight would simply be given to a museum.
-Iron longstops and knife-rests were erected in the way of this idea, and it did not come through.
+Iron longstops and knife-rests were erected in the way of this idea, and it did not go through.

 However, Kamanin did not abandon the idea of a new woman's flight.
 I remember this day perfectly.
 It was 1965.
 He arrived at our Center, called up Solov'eva and me and told us that our group would not be disbanded and that the Air Force was planning a flight for us on the Voskhod spacecraft, which would include a space walk and would have the duration of up to 15 days.
-Reckless planning!
+What a reckless planning!
 Back in 1961, when there had been only one day-long flight, they already talked about modernizing the Voskhod space ship for flights up to 10 days.
-And by 1966 the longest flight was the five-day long Bykovskii flight.
-There were not enough results of medical and biological research to plan such long flights.
+And by 1966 the longest flight was Bykovskii's five-day flight.
+There was not enough medical and biological data to plan such long flights.
 Nevertheless, such flights were being planned.
 The 18-day long flight of Nikolaev and Sevast'ianov on the Soyuz was carried out in the conditions of hypodynamy, and they returned to Earth barely alive; it took a long time to bring them back to life.

-Kamanin's words, of course, caused joyful excitement, but we really believed only 50% of it, maybe even less.
+Kamanin's words, of course, brought joyful excitement, but we really believed only a half of it, maybe even less.
 Nevertheless, preparations began.
-There were two waves: first training started, then we were sent on vacation, and then we returned and continued training.
+There were two waves: first, our training started, then we were sent on vacation, and then we returned and continued training.
 But then suddenly Sergei Pavlovich Korolev died.
-I do not know whether it influenced the termination of the women's program.
+I do not know whether this influenced the termination of the women's program.
 They closed the entire Voskhod-65 series.
 They did not build those ships any more.

 Ponomareva: Soon after the first six flights on the Vostok and two flights on the Voskhod our lag behind the Americans began to show.
-That which both Kamanin and Korolev feared so much had happened.
-Everyone spoke about the concern - even fear - to fall behind.
+What both Kamanin and Korolev feared so much indeed happened.
+Everyone spoke about the apprehension - and even fear - of falling behind.
 Komarov's flight on the first Soyuz ended tragically precisely because there was a demand to show the world a great achievement for the 50th anniversary of the October revolution.

 Ponomareva: I believe that the problems were financial and organizational.
 One can find in memoirs many complaints about management putting a spoke in the wheel, not allowing further development of technology.
-Docking was just one problem, and it could not have a global effect on the lag.
-A series of 10 Vostok spacecraft of 1963-64 was being planned.
-Then a series of 5 Voskhod spacecraft was being planned.
+Docking was just one problem, and it could not have had a global effect on the lag.
+A series of ten Vostok spacecraft of 1963-64 was being planned.
+Then a series of five Voskhod spacecraft was being planned.
 Neither was implemented.
 I think that organizational and political reasons played the main role.
 Korolev's untimely death also critically affected the development of cosmonautics.
-He was capable of communicating with the top leadership that authorized launches; he managed to maneuver and look over not just one branch of production, but the entire cooperation of many branches.
-Objective factors here overlapped with the subjective one, Korolev's death.
-I am convinced that if Korolev were alive, he would have never allowed launching the first Soyuz in such condition, without tests of sufficient number and quality.
+He was capable of communicating effectively with the top leadership who authorized launches; he managed to maneuver about and to look over not just one branch of production, but the entire cooperation of many branches.
+Objective factors here overlapped with a subjective one, Korolev's death.
+I am convinced that if Korolev were alive, he would have never allowed launching the first Soyuz in such poor condition, without a sufficient number of quality tests.

-Ponomareva: Americans always led their conversations with people on board in the open.
-And we had to talk about malfunctioning in code, usually botanical: "dahlia," "oak," "elm," "mountain ash," and so on.
+Ponomareva: Americans always conducted their communications with crews on board in the open.
+And we had to talk about any malfunction in code, usually botanical: "dahlia," "oak," "elm," "mountain ash," and so on.
 All foreseen technical malfunctions and the condition of the cosmonaut - everything was coded in such a table.
 There was a case with cosmonaut Popovich: he observed a thunder-storm and communicated to Earth: "I see a thunderstorm."
 And in his code "thunderstorm" meant vomiting or something of this sort, a bad state of health.
-There was a big alarm on Earth.
+There was a big alarm on the ground.
 One could get so confused that it would be hard to disentangle things.

-Gerovitch: If technical malfunctions occur and some non-standard actions have to be taken, then you can hardly encipher the instruction given to the cosmonaut from Earth.
+Gerovitch: If technical malfunctions occur and some non-standard actions have to be taken, then you can hardly encipher the instruction given to the cosmonaut from the ground.
 Were such instructions given in the open or by code?

 Ponomareva: No, on the Vostok there was no "return" secret code, that is, for communications from Earth to the spacecraft.
 Neither it was on the Soyuz; most likely, they talked in the open.

-Gerovitch: Was there a special code for the request to switch to manual guidance?
+Gerovitch: Was there a special code for the request to switch to manual control?
 Was the cosmonaut allowed to use such words?

-Ponomareva: I am not sure; one has to check the transcript of the Voskhod-2 communications.
-Cosmonaut Beliaev said that they had requested the permission to switch to manual guidance.
+Ponomareva: I am not sure; one has to check the transcript of the Voskhod 2 communications.
+Cosmonaut Beliaev said that they had requested a permission to switch to manual control.
 Here they put a brave face on a sorry business.
-They simply had no choice, except to switch to manual guidance, for both control systems - the regular and the back-up - had failed.
+They simply had no choice, except to switch to manual control, for both control systems - the regular and the back-up - had failed.
 At a press conference he said that they had noticed some malfunctions, requested the permission, and were "afraid that we would not get it."

-Ponomareva: Automatic systems failed every other time.
+Ponomareva: Automatic systems failed in every other flight.
 In case of failure, manual docking was never successful.
 Besides, the mistrust of the cosmonaut also played a role.
-A cosmonaut would request a permission to switch to manual guidance during the final stage of rendezvous and docking, but even if he gets the permission, it would happen only when the ships have already missed and it is too late.
+A cosmonaut would request a permission to switch to manual control during the final stage of rendezvous and docking, but even if he gets the permission, it would happen only when the ships have already passed each other and it is too late.
 So it happened in the flight of Sarafanov and Demin, if I am not mistaken.
-The Earth did not reply right away; they deliberated, modeled the situation, and only then made a decision.
+The ground did not reply right away; they deliberated, modeled the situation, and only then made a decision.

 Gerovitch: If because of the lack of onboard computers manual docking in case of failure of automatic systems never succeeded, then it follows that the lack of adequate computer facilities on board put a brake on Soviet cosmonautics.
 Yet the Americans have been putting computers on board since 1965.

-Ponomareva: Yes, on the Gemini they already had an onboard computer.
+Ponomareva: Yes, on Gemini they already had an onboard computer.
 Because of the lack of onboard computers we had to choose an unnatural method for rendezvous.
 We did not use the method of free trajectories, as did the Americans.
 They calculate a trajectory and then make small corrections.
-We used the method of parallel pointing: first one must reduce the angular speed of the sight line, and then accelerate or slow down along the sight line.
+We used the method of parallel navigation: first one must reduce the angular speed of the line of sight, and then accelerate or slow down along the line of sight.

 Ponomareva: One has to take into account the state of Soviet microelectronics at that time.
 At the Applied Mathematics Division I worked on the Strela computer and later on the M-20 machine.
 It was a huge hall stuck with metal cabinets.
 That was our computer technology!

-Ponomareva: Machine works according to the prescribed algorithms.
-It cannot change its own algorithm; and sometimes a combination of two or three different algorithms or a change in the algorithm is needed.
-Only human is capable of doing that.
-If our developers managed to create what they wanted - a failure-proof automatic system - then there would have been no further questions, and this system would have worked all the time.
+Ponomareva: The machine works according to prescribed algorithms.
+It cannot change its own algorithm, but sometimes a combination of two or three different algorithms or a change in the algorithm is needed.
+Only a human is capable of doing that.
+If our developers managed to create what they wanted - a fail-proof automatic system - then there would have been no further questions, and this system would have worked all the time.
 But this cannot happen, because it is simply impossible.